Thales Group: Other activities

 Thales is also a major manufacturer of in-flight entertainment systems on board airliners.
 Thales' primary competitors in this area of business include Panasonic Avionics Corporation and Rockwell Collins.

 Thales also produces and installs ticketing and communications systems for public transportation via its ticketing and revenue collection division.
 In November 2016, Thales announced its intention to divest from its transport ticketing, revenue collection, road toll and car park management business.
 The company entered into negotiations with Paris-based Latour Capital, but the negotiations ended in 2017 after Latour Capital announced this business was "not aligned closely enough with its investment priorities."
 After subsequent talks with Chinese investors failed, Thales abandoned the divestment.

 Thales international

-Thales' international subsidiaries generated 52% of the company's revenue in 2008, with Thales UK being the largest of these accounting for 13% of group revenue.
+Thales' international subsidiaries generated 52 percent of the company's revenue in 2008, with Thales UK being the largest of these accounting for 13 percent of group revenue.
 Its large presence in the UK (largely as a result of the Racal acquisition) has resulted in several high-profile contracts.